Oh my, where to start? It has always seemed a pity to me that we need to make mistakes from which to learn.

 It wasn’t that long ago that I decided to knit a jersey for my husband.

-I purchased some very beautiful, expensive wool but did not have a pattern which suited my purpose.
+I purchased some very beautiful, expensive wool but did not have a pattern that suited my purpose.

 When visiting my sister-in-law in Riebeek Kasteel we went through the patterns she has and I chose one I thought suitable.